HeyPouya/MusicManager/README.md

 ### How app works

 This application is designed to find singers and their top albums.
-I used the api from last.fm website (you can find the details in api secion).
+I used the api from last.fm website (you can find the details in api section).
 There are 4 main pages :

 1. Saved albums : shows albums saved by user. works also in offline mode
 2. Search artist
 3. Top albums : shows top albums of the selected artist.
 4. Album details : shows details of the selected album

 ### Technologies and Architecture

 Technologies that have been used in this projects are :

-1. MVVM
+*   MVVM
-2. Room
+*   Room
-3. ViewModel
+*   ViewModel
-4. ViewModelFactory
+*   ViewModelFactory
-5. DI via Dagger2
+*   DI via Dagger2
-6. Retrofit
+*   Retrofit
-7. RxJava
+*   RxJava
-8. Kotlin
+*   Kotlin
-9. LiveData
+*   LiveData

 ### API